charlie42/one_vs_all_assessments/README.md

 # one_vs_all_assessments

-Compare prediction performance of diagnosis_predictor using all assessments vs using a single assessment
+Compares prediction performance of diagnosis_predictor using all assessments vs using a single assessment.

+## How to use:
-Generate the input data from the diagnosis_predictor directory using the provided shell script before execution.
+1. Generate the input data from the `diagnosis_predictor` directory with `generate_data.sh`.
+2. Run `python one_vs_all_assessments.py`